Skip to main content

 Center for Brains, Minds, and Machines

-The Quest for Intelligence is built on the Foundations of CBMM, a a multi-institutional NSF Science and Technology Center dedicated to the study of intelligence — how the brain produces intelligent behavior and how we may be able to replicate intelligence in machines.
+The Quest for Intelligence is built on the Foundations of CBMM, a multi-institutional NSF Science and Technology Center dedicated to the study of intelligence — how the brain produces intelligent behavior and how we may be able to replicate intelligence in machines.

 News

-News from the Quest, Spring 2025
+News from the Quest, Summer 2025

 stylized image of brain overlaid with "We Are Hiring"